robertfetter/describeWindows/README.md

 This is the installation package for the Windows Describe Executables/Tasks (describeWindows) web browser based application.

 To install download describeWindows.tar.gz and expand on your sytem.
+Run the install script.

 This application is written in Linux bash and Python 3.
 It operates as a cgi-bin on an Apache web server.